opencap/protocol/CAPP.md

 ## Verifying a domain on the host server

 Once the SRV record is added all incoming alias queries will be properly redirected to the host server.
-Now we need to:
+The next steps are:

-1. Add a TXT record to proxy.tld that will prove we are the owner
+1. Add a TXT record to proxy.tld that will prove ownership of the user
-2. Create an account on the host server with an alias that uses our proxy domain
+2. Create an account on the host server with an alias that is associated with the proxy domain
-3. Validate to the host that we are the owner of the proxy domain
+3. Validate to the host that the user owns the domain by using a TXT record

 ### Create an account on the host server

-The following endpoint must be supported by CCAP servers, it allows users to create accounts associated with a proxy domain.
+#### POST /v1/users/proxy

+CAPP servers must allow some way for users to be created with a separate domain, this endpoint is reserved for that purpose.
+A payload could look like this, although again it depends on the host server and these endpoints should be access via a client supplied by each host individually:

 ```javascript
 HTTP/1.1